Shubham6597/myprog.py/README.md

 **There are 2 application:**

-1. Python Application - This take written input from the user.
+1. PythonApplication - This take written input from the user.

 2. NetBasedApplication - This takes voice input from the user and one needs to say Lucky along with the command to run application.